Tim-Liam-Hill/SimpleWebBrowser/README.md

 * setup documentation of classes/methods
 * Once done, re-write in C++ with better design patterns. (lol, probably won't)
 * Horizontal scrolling
-* scrolling for different platforms
+* scrolling for different platforms/OS
-* on browser resize, don't reset scroll amount but instead make it proportional to original scroll
+* on browser resize, don't reset scroll amount but instead make it proportional to original scroll (done)
 * heading tags!!!!!
 REEEEEEEEEEE (just all the tags in general)
 * Currently the browser runs the HTML parser twice on first startup (not the http request because that is cached) likely due to the first tkinter config event.
 Make sure this doesn't happen when we switch libraries.
 * TODO: nice syntax highlighting for view source.
 * TODO: create new Tag for Script elements and handle them differently.
 Use similar handling for pre and code tags
-* gitignore should ignore pycache
+* gitignore should ignore pycache (done)
 * env file for debugging (allow for debugging individual modules would be cool: this is what Hadoop/Spark/Hive/HBase do)
 * decide if/how to support external fonts (if that is in scope).
 It may be possible to create custom fonts dynamically???
+* tool that analyzes code base for code smells and such

 # BUGS

 * seems like the bottom text of the page gets cut off in some sites
 * HTML parser seems like it is struggling on url https://javascript.info/currying-partials
 * I have assumed you can't have tags inside of li elements.
-You can, and when this happens I render extra bullet points
+You can, and when this happens I render extra bullet points.
+The solution is to prepend an extra text element to a li when we encounter it to handle the bullet point.
+Need to be sure to check that there isn't already a bullet point there though (maybe a specialized class for this).

 # WishList